Signs Your Child May Need Counseling

 What Therapeutic Modalities Are Most Effective for Children?

-• Parent-Child Interaction Therapy (PCIT): Gold standard for disruptive behaviors
+• Parent-Child Interaction Therapy (PCIT): A gold standard for disruptive and oppositional behaviors that coaches caregivers in real time.
+See pcit.org.

 How to Select a Qualified Child Therapist?

-• Training in DC:0-5™ diagnostic framework for early childhood
+• Training in DC:0–5™ for early childhood assessment and diagnosis .

 What Questions Should Parents Ask Potential Therapists?

-• “How do you integrate family systems theory into sessions?”
+• “How do you integrate family systems or parent coaching into sessions?”

 FAQs: Evidence-Based Insights on Child Counseling